 First, if you want to know where we are right now, have a look here.

 We are now running measurements at full speed.
-This means that we work in shift and observations are carried out continuously, 24 hours a day.
+This means that we work in shifts and observations are carried out continuously, 24 hours a day.
 Part of the observations during the RREX campaign is done during CTD operations (around 120 stations are planned in total).
-This means that we stop every so often to lower the CTD package from the surface to the bottom of the sea, which carries a few sensors measuring the temperature, salinity, dissolved oxygen content.
+This means that we stop every so often to lower the CTD package from the surface to the bottom of the sea, which carries a few sensors measuring the temperature, salinity, and dissolved oxygen content.
 Additionally, the CTD package carries bottles, which we close at different levels.
 Once the package is back at the surface, we sample water in the different bottles, allowing us to calibrate the sensors and to carry more measurements (pH, levels of nutrients).
-Last the CTD package is used to measure the ocean current profile at each station, using the ADCP mounted on the CTD package.
+Last, the CTD package is used to measure the ocean current profile at each station, using the ADCP mounted on the CTD package.

 A few days ago, deployed a special Argo float: A Deep-Arvor.
-This Argo float is indeed able to reach depth as deep as 4000m.
+This Argo float is indeed able to reach depths as deep as 4000m.
 It is only the fifth of this kind ever deployed, and the float has already transmitted its first observations!